kgaughan/bigip_exporter/README.md

 ```

 ### Parameters
 Parameters can be passed to the exporter in three different ways.
-They can be passed using flags, environment variables, a configuration file or a combination of the three.
+They can be passed using flags, environment variables, a configuration file, or a combination of the three.
 The precedence order is as follows with each item taking precedence over the item below it:

 - flag
 - env
 - config

 #### Flags
 This application now uses [pflag](https://github.com/spf13/pflag) instead of the standard flag library.
-Therefore all flags now follow the POSIX standard and should be preceeded by `--`
+Therefore all flags now follow the POSIX standard and should be preceded by `--`.

 Flag | Description | Default
 -----|-------------|---------